ColumbiaDVMM/Spread-out_Local_Feature_Descriptor/README.md

 # Spread-out Local Feature Descriptor

-This code is the training and evaluation code for our ICCV 2017 paper.
+This code is the training and evaluation code for our ICCV 2017 paper ([arxiv](https://arxiv.org/abs/1708.06320)).

 @inproceedings{zhang2017learningb,
   title={Learning Spread-out Local Feature Descriptors},